 2. With ultraviolet light, you can also visually check for seam sealer.
 Carefully inspect the seam in a dark room and look for a glow that will normally be light blue.
 Warning!
 Not all seam sealers have fluorescent tracers but even on these the U.V. will often allow the sealer to show as a different color, sometimes white or tan.

 3. On an improperly sealed glue down carpet seams, you may see a dark streak on the substrate where the seam sealer ended up on the concrete instead of on the carpet’s edge from an improperly tipped applicator.
-While the installer went through the process of sealing the seams it was not performed correctly when the concrete is sealed instead of the carpet.
+While the installer went through the process, the sealer went on the concreted instead of the carpets edge.